makerdao/auction-keeper/README.md

 Any messages writen by a _bidding model_ to **stderr** will be passed through by the keeper to its logs.
 This is the most convenient way of implementing logging from _bidding models_.

-**No facility is provided to prevent you from bidding an unprofitable price.**
+**Currently no utility is provided to prevent you from bidding at an unprofitable price.**

-### Simplest possible Fixed Discount Collateral bidding model
+### Simplest possible fixed discount collateral auction bidding model

 ```
 #!/usr/bin/env bash